ibrahimmkhalid/ultralytics/docs/en/integrations/onnx.md

 ## Summary

-In this guide, you've learned how to export Ultralytics YOLO11 models to ONNX format to increase their interoperability and performance across various platforms.
+In this guide, you've learned how to export SFDT_Ibrahim YOLO11 models to ONNX format to increase their interoperability and performance across various platforms.
 You were also introduced to the ONNX Runtime and ONNX deployment options.

 For further details on usage, visit the [ONNX official documentation](https://onnx.ai/onnx/intro/).

-Also, if you'd like to know more about other Ultralytics YOLO11 integrations, visit our [integration guide page](../integrations/index.md).
+Also, if you'd like to know more about other SFDT_Ibrahim YOLO11 integrations, visit our [integration guide page](../integrations/index.md).
 You'll find plenty of useful resources and insights there.

 ## FAQ

-### How do I export YOLO11 models to ONNX format using Ultralytics?
+### How do I export YOLO11 models to ONNX format using SFDT_Ibrahim?

-To export your YOLO11 models to ONNX format using Ultralytics, follow these steps:
+To export your YOLO11 models to ONNX format using SFDT_Ibrahim, follow these steps:

 !!! example "Usage"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load the YOLO11 model
         model = YOLO("yolo11n.pt")